CahanLab/oneSC/docs/source/infer_grn.md

 # define transition profiles for each cell clusters
 transition_dict = onesc.define_transition(state_dict)
 ```

-Lastly we curate all the data required for training a GRN using genetic algorithm optimization.
-In the training data for each gene, there are the activity status profile for the target gene across different cell states acting as labels and the corresponding activity status profile of all potential regulators across different cell states acting as features.
-The goal for the genetic algorithm is to optimize a subnetwork configuration for each target gene and its regulators such that upon Boolean simulations using the activity status of its regulators, there is a maximum level of agreement between the simulated activity status for the target gene and the observed activity status for the target gene across cell states.
-During the construction of the training data, OneSC uses the pseudotime ordering at which genes change activity (defined earlier) to finetune the potential regulators activity status profiles such that it most accurately reflect ordering at which genes change activity status during cell state transition.
+Lastly we curate all the data required for inferring a GRN using genetic algorithm.
+In the training data for each gene, there are the activity status profile for the target gene across different cell states acting as labels and the corresponding activity status profile of all potential regulators across different cell states.
+The goal for the genetic algorithm is to optimize a subnetwork configuration for each target gene and its regulators such that upon Boolean simulation using the activity status of its regulators, there is a maximum level of agreement between the simulated activity status and the observed activity status for the target gene across cell states.
+During the construction of the training data, OneSC uses the pseudotime ordering at which genes change activity (defined earlier) to finetune the potential regulators activity status profiles such that it most accurately reflect the orderings at which genes change activity status during cell state transition.
 We also calculated the Pearson correlation between genes as additional information during GRN reconstruction.
 ```
 # curate the training data for GRN inference for each gene
 training_data = onesc.curate_training_data(state_dict, transition_dict, lineage_time_change_dict, samp_tab, cluster_id = cluster_col, pt_id = pt_col,act_tolerance = 0.04)